 This procedure covers manual tinning of through-hole connectors.

-Due to the need to completely control the rates of immersion and emersion of the through-hole connector pins and the dwell times in and between each process step, a robotic hot solder dip is recommended for through-hole connector tinning.
+Caution: Due to the need to completely control the rates of immersion and emersion of the through-hole connector pins and the dwell times in and between each process step, a robotic hot solder dip is recommended for through-hole connector tinning.
 Semi-automatic or purely manual solder dipping processes may not be capable of completely controlling the rates of immersion and emersion of the through-hole connector pins and only provide approximate dwell dipping times in the solder bath.
 Greater variation in the process may cause a higher chance of damage, including latent reliability problems.

 Manual dipping required for full solder finish replacement is different than manual dipping currently practiced for meeting solderability requirements because of the increased need for 100% coverage on the through-hole connector pins to prevent whisker growth.
 Certain electronic component package styles may not lend themselves to robotic hot solder dipping and may require alternative processing.